Greginkansas/-openhab-openhab1wiki/CalDAV.md

 # Known Problems (or limitations)
 * If you are using multiple calendars you have to set the thread count for quartz to this calendar amount or higher otherwise some calendars will not be loaded.
+* You have to set the preloadInterval to a higher or equal value as the recurring events in the calendar exists.

 # Example configuration